WHAT IS STRESS?

 Weight Loss: Some people suffer a loss of appetite and lose weight.
 In rare cases, stress may trigger hyperactivity of the thyroid gland, stimulating appetite but causing the body to burn up calories at a faster than normal rate.

 Eating Disorders: Anorexia nervosa and bulimia nervosa are eating disorders that are highly associated with adjustment problems in response to stress and emotional issues.

-Diabetes: Chronic stress has been associated with the development of insulin-resistance, a condition in which the body is unable to use insulin effectively to regulate glucose (blood sugar).
+Diabetes: Chronic stress has been associated with the development of insulin resistance, a condition in which the body is unable to use insulin effectively to regulate glucose (blood sugar).
 Insulin-resistance is a primary factor in diabetes.
 Stress can also exacerbate existing diabetes by impairing the patient's ability to manage the disease effectively.

-Sleep Disturbances, the tensions of unresolved stress frequently cause insomnia, generally keeping the stressed person awake or causing awakening in the middle of the night or early morning.
+Sleep Disturbances, the tensions of unresolved stress frequently cause insomnia, generally keeping the stressed person awake or causing an awakening in the middle of the night or early morning.

 Premenstrual Syndrome: Some studies indicate that the stress response in women with premenstrual syndrome may be more intense than in those without the syndrome.

 Memory, Concentration and Learning: Stress has significant effects on the brain, particularly on memory, concentration and our ability to learn new things.
 People suffering from negative stress may become inefficient and accident-prone.
 It also affects our ability reason things out logically or makes good decisions; this is generally associated with altered blood flow in the pre-frontal cortex (our thinking brain).
 Some memory loss may occur naturally with age; however, stress may play an even more important role, because of the effect of stress hormones within the hippocampus, other than simply ageing, in this process.